Updated on January 13, 2022 by Julia

 - 450 grams pork belly sliced thin

-- 1 tbsp Shaoxing wine sub dry sherry
+- 1 tablespoon Shaoxing wine sub dry sherry

 - 1 shallot diced